 We have weeded through that list to single out the best flight tracking apps available as of today.
 The four winners picked operate on notably different value propositions, proving that not all flight trackers are completely interchangeable.
 Find out below which one is the best pick for you.

-Travel Time is a nifty addition to Apple’s Calendar, capable of precisely estimating the duration of your upcoming trip based on parameters such as milage and traffic.
-Used properly, it can notably ease some of your daily scheduling woes, but paradoxically, a large contingent of regular Calendar users still routinely overlook the feature.
+Learn how to use the Travel Time feature in the Calendar app on iPhone, iPad, and Mac.
+Travel Time is capable of precisely estimating the duration of your upcoming trip based on parameters such as milage and traffic.
+Used properly, it can notably ease some of your daily scheduling woes.

 Welcome to the latest edition of iDB’s ongoing Gift Ideas series, where we provide curated roundups of some of our favorite products.
 Throughout the year we cover and test a number of devices and accessories, so we decided to use that experience to help those searching for the perfect present.
 Today’s roundup is focused on gift ideas for folks who like to travel.